dmsc/fastbasic/manual.md

   extensions from Turbo Basic.
 - All control flow structures from
   Atari Basic and Turbo Basic.
-- Minimal string support.
+- Automatic string variables of up to
+  255 characters.
-- Arrays with "word" and "byte" types.
+- Arrays of "word", "byte" and strings.
 - User defined procedures.
 - Compilation to binary loadable files.
-- Available as a full version `FB.COM` and also as a smaller integer-only
+- Available as a full version `FB.COM`, as a smaller integer-only `FBI.COM` and as a command-line compiler
-  `FBI.COM`.
+  `FBC.COM`.

 First Steps